srgchrksv/srgchrksv/README.md

 Hello, World! 👋

-Sometimes I’m building something 🛠️, sharing knowledge 📚 and learning 🧠.
-Here you might find webservices 🌐, data pipelines 🚰 and explorations 🔎 often in the cloud ☁️.
+Here I’m building something 🛠️ or 🛠️ sharing knowledge 📚 or 📚 learning 🧠.
+Here you might find webservices 🌐 data pipelines 🚰 explorations 🔎 sometimes in the cloud ☁️.
 <!--
 **srgchrksv/srgchrksv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.